Skip to main navigation Skip to main content

 • the carer is unable to apply to the Queensland Civil and Administrative Tribunal (QCAT) for a review of the decision to amend a provisional certificate of approval.

-Following provision of the written notice the CSSC or PSU manager will:
+Following provision of the written notice the CSSC or PSU manager will follow the Unify process to generate a certificate of approval—provisionally approved carer for signing.

 The amendment of a provisional certificate of approval does not affect the carer’s pending application for approval as a foster or kinship carer.